vedXpatel/CMSdashboard/README.md

 # CMSdashboard
 CMS is a finance management company.
 A dashboard for editing and creating issues  within the company for employees.
+This project was part of Code Adventure 3.0 hackathon.